The Steinhaus-Weil property: its converse, subcontinuity and Solecki amenability: Discontinuity: the Simmons-Mospan Theorem

 \textit{In particular, the space }$G(\sigma )$ \textit{is continuously and compactly embedded in }$G.$ \textit{Moreover, each such open set contains a cofinal subsequence of} $\mathbf{t}$.

-For a proof we refer the reader to the Appendix of this paper; the result relies on Corollary 4 above.
+For a proof we refer the reader to the companion paper [BinO8]; the result relies on Corollary 4 above.
+The subspace $G(\sigma )$ here is a topological analogue of the Cameron-Martin subspace $H(\gamma )$ of a locally convex topological vector space equipped with a Radon Gaussian measure $\gamma $ -- see \S 8.2-3.

 We are now ready for the promised generalization.
 This requires equivalence of the Solecki measure and its inverse -- valid at least in Polish abelian groups (see Th.
 4 of \S 2 on strong amenability at 1).

 \textbf{Theorem 6 }(\textbf{Generalized Simmons Theorem}, cf. [Sim, Th.
 2])\textbf{. }\textit{Let }$G\ $\textit{be a Polish group that is strongly amenable at 1 (e.g. if }$G$\textit{\ is abelian), let }$\sigma =\sigma (\mathbf{t})$ \textit{be a Solecki measure corresponding to a regular null sequence} $\mathbf{t},$ \textit{which we assume is equivalent to its inverse }$\tilde{\sigma}$ \textit{(e.g. if }$G$\textit{\ is abelian),} \textit{and let }$G(\sigma )$ \textit{be the dense subgroup of the preceding theorem.
 Then:} $\nu \in \mathcal{M}(G)$ \textit{is left invertibly-singular w.r.t. }$\sigma $\textit{\ iff }$\nu $\textit{\ has a support that is a }$\sigma $\textit{ -compact union of compact sets }$K_{n}$\textit{\ with each of the compact sets }$K_{n}K_{n}^{-1}$\textit{\ and }$K_{n}^{-1}K_{n}$\textit{\ nowhere dense (equivalently: having empty interior) in the topology of the subgroup } $G(\sigma )$\textit{, as above.}